 (A) The Director of the Department of Administration shall assume overall responsibility for the MBE Compliance Program.
 The Director of Administration shall create the position of Administrator - MBE Compliance and shall delegate day to day operational responsibility to that official.
 The Administrator - MBE Compliance shall serve as the primary operational officer of the MBE Program and shall be supported by staff as determined by the Director, Department of Administration.
-The Administrator - MBE Compliance shall assume responsibility as the Executive Director of the MBE Compliance shall assume responsibility as the Executive Director of the MBE Compliance shall, with the support for the Commission.
+The Administrator - MBE Compliance shall assume responsibility as the Executive Director of the MBE Compliance shall, with the support for the Commission.
 The Administrator - MBE Compliance shall, with the support of the MBE Program staff, advise and assist the Governor, the Director of Administration, the Purchasing Agent, and other entities and individuals directly affected by the contract and procurement practices of State government.
-The Administrator - MBE Compliance shall assist in the development of effective and innovative strategies for promoting MBE participation in the State's procurement, construction, professional, consulting, and legal service contracts in order to comply with R.I.
+The Administrator - MBE Compliance shall assist for promoting MBE participation in the State's procurement, construction, professional, consulting, and legal service contracts in order to comply with R.I.
 General Laws Section 37-14.1-7.